 The Company’s staff will ensure that, where necessary, such requests are forwarded to Joe Mullee in a timely manner, and they are processed as quickly and efficiently as possible.

-TRANSFERRING PERSONAL DATA TO A COUNTRY OUTSIDE THE EEA
+TRANSFERRING PERSONAL DATA TO A COUNTRY OUTSIDE THE UK

-The Company may from time to time transfer (“transfer” includes making available remotely) personal data to countries outside the Economic European Area (EEA).
+The Company may from time to time transfer (“transfer” includes making available remotely) personal data to countries outside the United Kingdom.

-The transfer of personal data to a “third country” i.e. outside the EEA, will only take place if one or more of the following applies:
+The transfer of personal data to a “third country” i.e. outside the UK, will only take place if one or more of the following applies:

-• Is a country that the European Commission has determined to have an adequate level of protection for personal data;
+- Is a country that the United Kingdom has determined to have an adequate level of protection for personal data;

-• The transfer is to a country (or international organisation) which provides appropriate safeguards in the form of a legally binding agreement between public authorities or bodies; binding corporate rules; standard data protection clauses adopted by the European Commission; compliance with an approved code of conduct approved by a supervisory authority; certification under an approved certification mechanism as provided for in the Regulation; contractual clauses agreed and authorised by the competent supervisory authority; or provisions inserted into administrative arrangements between public authorities or bodies authorised by the competent supervisory authority;
+- The transfer is to a country (or international organisation) which provides appropriate safeguards in the form of a legally binding agreement between public authorities or bodies; binding corporate rules; standard data protection clauses adopted by the United Kingdom; compliance with an approved code of conduct approved by a supervisory authority; certification under an approved certification mechanism as provided for in the Regulation; contractual clauses agreed and authorised by the competent supervisory authority; or provisions inserted into administrative arrangements between public authorities or bodies authorised by the competent supervisory authority;

 DATA BREACH NOTIFICATION

-It should be noted that the Company treat data breaches very seriously and any employee who becomes aware of a likely data breach and fails to notify the data compliance officer may be subject to the Companies disciplinary procedure depending on the severity of the breach.
+It should be noted that the Company treat data breaches very seriously and any employee who becomes aware of a likely data breach and fails to notify Joe Mullee may be subject to the Companies disciplinary procedure depending on the severity of the breach.

 In the event of a breach, or suspected breach, Joe Mullee must be notified immediately.
 All employees have received training to this affect and are aware of both what constitutes a breach and the process for reporting this.